abilian/httpd-plus/README.md

 ## Httpd-plus

-Httpd-plus is a web server (HTTP/1.0 and HTTP/1.1), dedicated to serve static files, developped with the CythonPlus development framework.
+Httpd-plus is a web server (HTTP/1.0 and HTTP/1.1), dedicated to serve static files, developped using the [Cython+](https://cython.plus/) programming language.
 The web server uses the actor model to parallelize responses to requests.

-The static file server is inspired by the features of Whitenoise middleware, a common component of a python configuration using Flask or Django.
-Whitenoise responds to static file requests, It speeds up these transactions by using a cache of HTTP headers and file statistics (size, last modification date).
+The static file server is inspired by the features of the middleware, a common component of a python configuration using Flask or Django.
+Whitenoise responds to static file requests, it speeds up these transactions by using a cache of HTTP headers and file statistics (size, last modification date).

 CythonPlus: https://www.cython.plus and https://pypi.org/project/cython-plus